kamtugeza/chainify/README.md

 ```

 >[!NOTE]
-> The `predicate` argument is optional and defaults to `ChainifyPredicate.isNonNull`.
+> The `predicate` argument is optional and defaults to `RechainifyPredicate.isNonNull`.

 >[!NOTE]
 > If you need complex validation and transformation, it makes sense to look at [zod](https://zod.dev/).